crazyvibes/Coroutines/README.md

 -there is know way to properly handle exceptions.
 So, even though is seems work well in some scenarios , it is not recommended to use unstructured concurrency.

+##Structured concurrency

+-All the problems arised during the previous lesson can be easily solved with this coroutine scope function,Notice, this simple 'c' here.

+-This is not , this CoroutineScope with capital 'C' This is the interface we used through out this course.
+This new one is a suspending function.
+ Which allows us to create a child scope, within a given coroutine scope.
+This coroutine scope guarantees the completion of the tasks when the suspending function returns. so let me explain this with the coding example.

+-I am going to keep this class as an example for unstructured concurrency.
+Let's create a new class and name it as UserDataManager2, now let's create a suspending function.

+-Let's use the same name we used for the other class.
+We can copy that code from here.

+-now Instead of creating coroutines/lauching coroutines using this CoroutineScope interface, I am going to use coroutineScope suspending function inside this new suspending function to provide a child .scope.

+-Now we can use launch an async builders inside this child scope.
+ Let's copy the count variable and also the return statement

+-now, here, inside this child scope, We can directly use launch coroutine builder to launch a coroutine we can copy the codes from other class.

+-if we do not add any dispatcher here, this coroutine will launch in the dispatcher of the parent scope.
+ So in our case, parent scope has Dispatchers.Main,

+-So if we are not going to use in any Dispatcher here, This coroutine will run in the main thread.
+But we don't want to do that.
+So let's add a dispatcher here.

+-Dispatchers.IO.
+All right, now let's launch the async builder.

+-I'm going to copy the code from the other class.
+We can copy this entire part and remove this CoroutineScope interface. and here, we can provide the dispatcher.

+-this time, we need to declare this deferred, outside of this scope because we need to get that value from here.
+ Let's declare it here.

+-We are going to initialize a deferred later.

+-So I'm going to use lateinit keyword. lateinit var deferred .
+This is a deferred instance.
+And its type is int.

+-now, we can assign that to this returned value.

+-All right, what will happen if we run this app ?
+This coroutineScope Interface guarantees the completion of all the tasks within the child scope provided by it before the return of the function.

+-So, once we call to this get total user count function, before it returns to the caller all the coroutines launched within this scope will complete.
+So, let's switch back to MainActivity now.
+Let's duplicate this statement.
+Control + D .
+And I am commenting this one.

+-Now.
+Let's make this as UserDataManager2.So we'll be able to call to new function.

+-We just created, during the previous lesson, we had only 70 as the answer.
+Because of the problems arised with unstructured concurrency.

+-Now, let's see what is the result of this structured concurrency code.

+-So, we are supposed to get 50 + 70,120 as the answer So, let's run that and see how it works.

+-All right.Now I'm going to click on the download user data button.

+-Good. as we expected, this time we got 120 as the answer.

+-So this time our suspending function working properly.
+Working as we intended.

+-Now, here, because of this coroutineScope starting with 'c' .
+This coroutineScope suspending function. we can have a child scope, which is under the control of parent scope created in the main activity.

+-So this is the recommended best practice.
+When you have more than one coroutines, you should always start with the Dispatchers.Main .
+You should always start with the CoroutineScope interface.
+And inside suspending functions you should use coroutineScope function which starts with the simple 'c' to provide a child scope.

+-So this is structured concurrency.
+Structured concurrency guarantees to complete all the work started by coroutines, within the child scope, before the return of the suspending function.
+Actually

+-This coroutineScope Wait for the child coroutines to complete.
+Not only that ,there are other benefits of this structured concurrency.

+-When errors happen, when exceptions thrown, structured concurrency guarantees to notify the caller

+-So we can handle exceptions easily and effectively, We can also use a structured concurrency to cancel tasks we started.
+If we cancel entire child scope, all the works happening inside that scope will be canceled.

+-We can also cancel coroutines separately.